gammasoft71/xtd/docs/tutorial_controls_management.md

 }
 ```

 Indeed, you create my_label in the add_label method and when the method ends, my_label is deleted. when my_label is deleted, it remove automatically the reference on its control parent, in this case main_form.
 After add_label method ends, main_form does not contains my_label.
+You can see that it has no memory corruption.
+It's just like you haven't done anything.

 ## You should have written this instead: